-Amazon will remove merchandise related to QAnon, the discredited conspiracy theory that the FBI has identified as a potential domestic terrorist threat, a day after the e-commerce giant suspended social media site Parler from using its cloud-computing technology.
+SEATTLE – Amazon will remove merchandise related to QAnon, a discredited conspiracy theory that the FBI has identified as a potential domestic terrorist threat, a day after the e-commerce giant suspended social media site Parler from using its cloud-computing technology.

 The e-commerce giant is removing QAnon products from the site, a process that could take a few days, spokeswoman Cecilia Fan said Monday after inquiries from The Washington Post and other media outlets.
 Third-party merchants that attempt to evade Amazon’s systems to list QAnon goods may find their selling privileges revoked, Fan added.

 The policy change was a turnabout for Amazon after last week’s siege of the U.S. Capitol.
 On Monday morning, shoppers could have their pick of T-shirts bearing the “We Are Q” slogan, baseball hats with the QAnon motto “Where we go one we go all” and even onesies for babies with President Donald Trump’s face inside the letter Q.

 Those products, all offered by third-party merchants that sell on Amazon’s marketplace, remained available days after QAnon believers were prominent among the rioters at the Capitol.
 Some wore the same sort of apparel available on Amazon.

 Amazon’s sale of products that support or even glorify QAnon was “alarming but not altogether surprising,” said Jonathan Greenblatt, the chief executive of the Anti-Defamation League, which tracks extremism nationwide.
 Historically, Amazon’s approach to addressing the sale of hateful goods is to remove them only after critics complain, Greenblatt said.

 “They don’t do things proactively, but when things are brought to their attention, they respond,” he said. ” It’s an insufficient strategy to address the virulent spread of hateful ideologies.”